asavagar/uk-covid19-firm-creation/content/reports/dataDescription/index.md

 {{< chart data="density" >}}

-## Non-UK Country of Origin Registrations
+## Country of Origin Registrations
-The chart below shows the non-UK Country of Origin Registrations in Basic Companies Data since January 2019.
+The chart below shows the UK and non-UK Country of Origin Registrations in Basic Companies Data since January 2019.
+For the share of non-UK Country of Origin Registrations de-select the UK.

 {{< chart data="nonUK" >}}